Shear viscosity and Stokes-Einstein violation in supercooled light and heavy water: Materials and Methods

 \subsubsection{Acquisition parameters}

 DDM requires a fast enough acquisition to capture particle displacements of the order of their size between successive frames.
 As the mean square displacement of a Brownian particle during time $t$ scales as $\sqrt{D t}$, the acquisition frequency should scale as $D$, which is inversely proportional to the shear viscosity $\eta$ (Eq.~\ref{StokesEinstein}).
 Therefore, as a run is performed for a series of decreasing temperatures, corresponding to increasing $\eta$ values, the frame rate $\mbox{fps}$ of the camera is successively decreased as $\mbox{fps} \propto 1/\eta$, using an approximate extrapolated value of $\eta$ for this calculation.
-For each DDM measurement, a total of 1500 square frames (1024x1024 pixels) is recorded.
+Typical data consist of a sequence of 1500 square images (1024x1024 pixels), acquired at $10-112\,\mathrm{fps}$ depending on temperature, with $8\,\mathrm{ms}$ exposure time.